-Boarders are accommodated on College grounds in two wings of an historic 1940s building and in the purpose-built ‘Winima’.
+Boarders are accommodated on College grounds in two wings of an historic 1940s building.
 Years 7 to 10 boarders share a double room while seniors have a room of their own.
 Each dormitory has a common room, a place for the boarders to relax, with comfortable lounges, a TV and DVD player and a kitchenette.
 Boarders also have access to both the College’s and nearby local amenities, including the Sydney University and State libraries, swimming pools and other sports facilities.
 Recreational access to the school network and the internet after school hours is also permitted.

 As a boarder, your daughter will eat well; fresh fruit and milk (including lactose free milks) for hot and cold drinks are available at all times; and of course, we cater for vegetarians and students with special dietary needs.
 Each term we endeavour to have a couple of special theme dinners, an opportunity to dress up, try different foods and have fun!